yckao/image-search-demo/README.md

 1. Clone the repository:

+> [!IMPORTANT]
-> [!IMPORTANT]: Pease ensure git-lfs is installed otherwise the assets will not be downloaded.
+> Pease ensure git-lfs is installed otherwise the assets will not be downloaded.
 > For mac users, you can install it by running `brew install git-lfs && git lfs install`

 ```bash